-Currently I am exploring this promising virgin field: Causal Reinforcement Learning (CausalRL).
+Currently I am exploring a promising virgin field: Causal Reinforcement Learning (CausalRL).
 What has been inspiring me is the philosophy behind the integration of causal inference and reinforcement learning, that is, when looking back at the history of science, human beings always progress in a similar manner to that of CausalRL:

 The reason that I highlight this analogy is to emphasize the importance of CausalRL.
 Personally speaking, CausalRL will, without doubt, become an indispensable part of Artificial General Intelligence (AGI), which has great potential applications not only in healthcare and medicine but also in all other RL scenarios.
-Compared to RL, CausalRL has one obvious advantages inherited from causal inference: data efficiency.
+Compared to RL, CausalRL has one obvious advantage inherited from causal inference: data efficiency.

 Please refer to CausalRL for more details.

 arXiv preprint arXiv:1812.10576